flutter/website/src/content/app-architecture/cookbook/offline-first.md

 The key takeaways are:

 - When reading data,
-a Stream can be used to combine locally stored data with remote data.
+you can use a `Stream` to combine locally stored data with remote data.
 - When writing data,
 decide if you need to be online or offline, and if you need synchronizing data later or not.